What is tolerable misstatement?

 What is the ISA 530.A22 dual comparison?

-After completing a sampling application, the auditor performs two comparisons: (1) the projected misstatement is compared to tolerable misstatement to evaluate the sample result, and (2) the projected misstatement plus any other known misstatements in the population are compared to overall materiality.
-Both comparisons must be satisfied.
-A sample can pass the first test (projected misstatement below tolerable misstatement) but still trigger a concern at the financial statement level when combined with misstatements from other areas.
+After completing a sampling application, the auditor performs two comparisons.
+First, projected misstatement is compared to tolerable misstatement to evaluate the sample result.
+Second, projected misstatement plus any other known misstatements in the population is compared to overall materiality.
+Both comparisons must pass.
+A sample can clear the first test (projected misstatement below tolerable misstatement) but still trigger a concern at the FS level when combined with misstatements from other areas.